Anon-Planet/thgtoa/guide.md

 **Do not use a live system on a Software supervised/monitored device on a known network.**

 **Refer to the Tails route to achieve this.
-See [The Tails route][The Tor Browser route:] and [Appendix P: Accessing the internet as safely as possible when Tor and VPNs are not an option:] sections.**
+See [The Tails route][The Tor Browser route:] and [Appendix P: Accessing the internet as safely as possible when Tor and VPNs are not an option][Appendix P: Accessing the internet as safely as possible when Tor and VPNs are not an option:] sections.**

 # Appendix V: What browser to use in your Guest VM/Disposable VM: